caddev01/christi/README.md

         about to create answer options with the react-buttons next to create the quizer initiator button***
     - Fixing the Countdown function
+    - Completed the countdown
+    - *now to completing the Heroes component*
     }
     - *Starting backend...*
 ]